NxPKG/khulnasoft-docs/content/waf/reference/alerts.md

 For details on alert types and their availability, refer to [Alert types](#alert-types).

 To receive WAF alerts, you must configure a [notification](/notifications/).
-Notifications help you stay up to date with your Cloudflare account through email, PagerDuty, or webhooks, depending on your Cloudflare plan.
+Notifications help you stay up to date with your Khulnasoft account through email, PagerDuty, or webhooks, depending on your Khulnasoft plan.

 ## Set up a notification for WAF alerts